Ezequiel Tovar Player Props: Rockies vs. Marlins

 Ezequiel Tovar At The Plate

-- Tovar is hitting .260 with 21 doubles, three triples, nine home runs and 13 walks.
+- Tovar is batting .257 with 21 doubles, three triples, nine home runs and 13 walks.

-- Tovar has picked up a hit in 72.2% of his 90 games this year, with multiple hits in 20.0% of them.
+- In 71.4% of his 91 games this season, Tovar has picked up at least one hit.
+He's also had 18 multi-hit games.

-- In 33 games this year (36.7%), Tovar has picked up an RBI, and in 10 of those games (11.1%) he had more than one.
-He has also driven in three or more of his team's runs in three contests.
+- In 36.3% of his games this year, Tovar has had at least one RBI.
+He's picked up more than one in 11.0% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.